Agents including Mendes and Raiola vow to fight FIFA transfer reforms | Goal.com

 Agents including Mendes and Raiola vow to fight FIFA transfer reforms

-High-profile agents such as Jorge Mendes and Mino Raiola are among a group who are set to fight reforms from FIFA, who are proposing to cap agent fees.
+High-profile agents such as Jorge Mendes and Mino Raiola are among a group who are set to fight reforms from FIFA, who are proposing to cap agents' fees.

 Mendes, who represents the likes of Cristiano Ronaldo and Jose Mourinho, and Raiola, who boasts Paul Pogba and Zlatan Ibrahimovic among his clients, were among 200 of the world's biggest football agents in attendance as the Association of Football Agents (AFA) met in north London.